geunhokye/CA_drought/README.md

 * [animals](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/animals) contains detailed reporting, collection, testing, and WNV-status data for birds and mosquitoes; separated into individual csvs for each year data is available

 * [caseCounts_westnile](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/caseCounts_westnile) contains case counts downloaded from westnile.ca.gov.
-  * [weekly](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/caseCounts_westnile/weekly) has for each year: a csv for weeks 1-53 of that year reporting the number of human cases, dead birds, mosquito pools, and sentinel chickens in that week and folder
+  * [weeklyCumulative](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/caseCounts_westnile/weeklyCumulative) has for each year: a csv for weeks 1-53 of that year reporting the number of human cases, dead birds, mosquito pools, and sentinel chickens in the year corresponding to the folder and until the week indicated in the file name
   * [yearly](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/caseCounts_westnile/yearly) contains this info summed over all weeks for the entire year

 * [health](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/health) contains data from CA Health and Human Services (CHHS) for valley fever (to be expanded on) and WNV case counts for each county